-Fortunately, Hyaluronic acid for skin has multiple biochemical roles in both minor and more disruptive wounds, even in the presence of sun damage.
+Fortunately, hyaluronic acid for the skin has multiple biochemical roles in both minor and more disruptive wounds, even in the presence of sun damage.

 It also provides a physical protective barrier that will help to restore, soothe, and calm your sun-damaged skin.